Blog Posts

 It is, in short, a miracle, the answer to all our Google search prayers.

-There was one other kind of significant thing that happened last November.
+There was another kind of significant thing that happened last November.
 This was the announcement from one of our long-term funders, Arts Council England, that they were, as they like to say, ‘disinvesting’ in The Mighty Creatives as a Bridge Organisation from April 2023.

 Now this gave us a bit of a problem and the solutions were not immediately apparent.
 So, who better to ask to solve this contemporary problem other than ChatGPT?
 Could this chatbot help solve our existential funding problem?